 Where is Pepperdine's evening format master's program in psychology offered?
 Do I have to take all of my classes at the same campus?

-At Pepperdine, we offer evening format psychology courses at our Irvine, Encino, and West Los Angeles Graduate Campuses.
+At Pepperdine, we offer evening format psychology courses at our Irvine, Calabasas, and West Los Angeles Graduate Campuses.
 Once enrolled, students can take courses at any and all of our three campuses.

 Can I change programs if my interests change?

 Yes.
-It is possible to change between the evening format MAP and MFT programs once enrolled in the program.
+With approval from the MA in Clinical Psychology program director, it is possible to change between the evening format MA in Psychology and MA in Clinical Psychology programs once enrolled in the program.
 Nine courses are common to both programs and eligible credit can be transferred.

 Is funding available?

 Yes.
 The best way to learn about opportunities for grants, loans, scholarships, and assistantship positions is to attend one of our information meetings, as most meetings include a financial aid presentation.
 Call 310.568.2317 to confirm.